FAQ’s

 - You are welcome to change sessions as needed at no cost, provided there is space available in your desired session, and the session length is greater or equal to the currently enrolled session.
 If you switch to a session that is shorter in length, the below policy applies.

-- All cancellations made prior to March 1st: Tuition returned, less $50 cancellation fee.
+- All cancellations made prior to March 1st: Tuition returned, less $75 registration fee.

-- Cancellations made between March 1st & May 1st: Tuition returned less $250 non-refundable deposit for Day Camp or $500 non-refundable deposit for Resident Camp per enrolled session.
+- Cancellations made between March 1st & May 1st: Tuition returned less $500 non-refundable deposit and $75 registration fee.

 - Any cancellations made after May 1st: No refund.